 What is a workspace, and how will it help me?

 Workspaces refer to the grouping of windows on your desktop.
-These virtual desktops increase the size of your working area.
+You can create multiple workspaces, which act like virtual desktops.
 Workspaces are meant to reduce clutter and make the desktop easier to navigate.

 Workspaces can be used to organize your work.
 For example, you could have all your communication windows, such as e-mail and your chat program, on one workspace, and the work you are doing on a different workspace.
 Your music manager could be on a third workspace.

 In the Activities overview, move your cursor to the right-most side of the screen.